Synthetic data: Usefulness

 Synthetic data is generated to meet specific needs or certain conditions that may not be found in the original, real data.
 One of the hurdles in applying up-to-date machine learning approaches for complex scientific tasks is the scarcity of labeled data, a gap effectively bridged by the use of synthetic data, which closely replicates real experimental data.
 This can be useful when designing many systems, from simulations based on theoretical value, to database processors, etc. This helps detect and solve unexpected issues such as information processing limitations.
 Synthetic data are often generated to represent the authentic data and allows a baseline to be set.
 Another benefit of synthetic data is to protect the privacy and confidentiality of authentic data, while still allowing for use in testing systems.

-A science article's abstract, quoted below, describes software that generates synthetic data for testing fraud detection systems.
-"This enables us to create realistic behavior profiles for users and attackers.
+Computer security experts claim generated synthetic data "... enables us to create realistic behavior profiles for users and attackers.
 The data is used to train the fraud detection system itself, thus creating the necessary adaptation of the system to a specific environment."
 In defense and military contexts, synthetic data is seen as a potentially valuable tool to develop and improve complex AI systems, particularly in contexts where high-quality real-world data is scarce.
 At the same time, synthetic data together with the testing approach can give the ability to model real-world scenarios.